richardadonnell/Upwork-Job-Scraper/README.md

 The extension consists of the following main components:

 1. `manifest.json`: Defines the extension's permissions and structure.
-2. `background.js`: Handles background processes, job scraping, and webhook communication.
+2. `background.js`: Handles background processes, job scraping, webhook communication, and error logging.
 3. `settings.html` and `settings.js`: Manage the user interface and settings.
 4. `settings.css`: Styles the settings page.